 Once Paul and I got back to the hotel, we realized we had the whole night to ourselves, so we went out to dinner at the restaurant where we had our first date 28 years ago… almost to the day.
-We were trying to remember the exact date; it was definitely late July or early August.

 On Saturday morning, we drove back over to the college for the send-off service for parents and students.
 There was this whole ceremony where the kids go up and sign a scroll and are presented with a scarf.
 They asked any alumni parents to accompany their kids up front and present them with the scarf, so I got to participate, which was kind of cool.
 For some reason, Paul videoed us walking back together but didn’t get any pictures.
 Oh, well!

-We spent the rest of the afternoon at Target and rearranging Caroline’s dorm room, and we finished up just before the parents were supposed to leave and the student orientation activities were to begin.
+We spent the rest of the afternoon at Target and rearranging C’s dorm room, and we finished up just before the parents were supposed to leave and the student orientation activities were to begin.
 Amazingly, we held it together really well as we said our good-byes.
 I think having two days to get her moved in, along with the one night going back to the hotel without her kind of eased the transition.

 At that point, Paul and I had a decision to make.
 We had the hotel for one more night if we wanted it, but we were kind of anxious to get home, and of course Hurricane Henri was approaching the region.
 We decided to set out and see how far we got, so we packed up our stuff and got on the road.